-The very essence of a man is being fit.
-The ability to do regular, everyday activities with complete vigor and alertness without the worry of fatigue, whilst still having more left in the tank is more useful than you might think.
+The very essence of a man is to be fit.
+The ability to do regular, everyday activities with complete vigor and alertness without the worry of fatigue while still having more left in the tank is more useful than you might think.
 It's certainly something some of us take for granted, especially when we're younger.
-When emergencies arise, whether during recreation or leisure, overall fitness will shine through when you least expect.
+When emergencies arise, whether during recreation or leisure, overall fitness will shine through when you least expect it.

 The part to remember is that it really isn't all that hard.
-Unless you're extremely out of shape and have a lot of weight to lose or have health problems such as severe asthma, it will only come down to how much you're willing to put in and what you want out.
-Even with many challenges, a man can strive to live an active lifestyle in whichever way suits him best.
+Unless you're extremely out of shape and have a lot of weight to lose or have health problems, such as severe asthma, it will only come down to how much you're willing to put in and what you want out.
+Even with many challenges, a man can strive to live an active lifestyle in whatever way suits him the best.

 Build More Muscle

-No one's saying you need to become a gym rat or become a body builder.
-It's all about staying strong: your fitness regimen needs to include a routine that aims at building muscle.
-Every ten years of one's adult life, aging causes you to lose between five to seven pounds of muscle mass, given you live an inactive lifestyle.
-The saying "use it or lose it" applies here.
+Aging causes you to lose between five to seven pounds of muscle mass every ten years of your adult life, given that you live an inactive lifestyle.
+"Use it or lose it" - this saying applies here.
 The simple solution to this is to regularly do something that's going to build strength.

 Work On Cardiovascular Fitness